St Monica’s School

 Classical Education is an education which seeks to cultivate intellectual and moral excellence in students.
 To the goal of intellectual excellence, children are introduced to the great books, poetry, history, and art of the Western tradition.
 They are also exposed to many opportunities to understand the beauty of the world through writing, reading, and mathematics.
 They are taught reasoning, argumentation, and logic through conversation on all subjects of life.
 To the goal of moral excellence, students are taught the virtues by name and learn to identify them in characters in literature, history, poetry, short stories, and most importantly, in themselves.Ultimately, children are directed, through their education, to the identification and the love of truth, beauty, and goodness.
 For the classics, this leads to a life of constant searching and questioning.
 Fortunately enough for Catholics, we have a name and source of Truth, Beauty, and Goodness.
 Classical education is essential for Catholics because it is an exceptional educational model in which to show students that all of life is infused with the mercy, justice, love, and ultimate truth of the Lord.The Books:

-Math: We will use Singapore Math.
+All the books we will use in class are either intentionally classical or lend themselves well to classical education.Math: We will use Singapore Math.
 Singapore is used widely by classical educators and is well-known for instilling age-appropriate levels of algebraic and logical thinking.
 Historically, this particular program has produced a love of math in my students as well as great amounts of growth for all levels of math competency.
 Students will have small group lessons each day we are in-class together working with manipulatives and whiteboards.Grammar and Handwriting: We will continue to use the Seton books as years before.
 Your children’s grammar and English education will be supplemented with practice in sentence diagramming, book reports, letter writing, creative writing, and structured essays and research reports appropriate to the grade level.Poetry/Short Stories: Part of classical education is exposing children to beautiful thoughts through beautiful words.
 Children will regularly read fables, poetry, and short moral stories.
 Students will learn to simply enjoy these texts and the beauty they convey as well as how to analyze them both metaphorically and technically.Literature: Classical education is commonly referred to as a “Great Books” education.
 This means students are taught the great books of the Western canon which are valuable for many reasons.
 They are called the great books because they have captured children and adults alike for generations, giving them examples of great heroism, courage, hope, love, and goodness itself.
 They are also the foundation for innumerable cultural references.In our classes, students will have the opportunity to read as well as to simply enjoy the stories and be read to.
 We will seminar on the texts, learning the motivations for the characters, identifying virtues and vices within them, determining the intentions of the author, and the rhetorical devices used to portray those intentions.
 The best way for children to read and write well is to read great works.The Virtues: Students will keep a study of the virtues in a notebook.
 We will discuss their definitions, opposites, and applications.
 These will often come up in conversation throughout each week.
 The virtues studied will be threefold:

 - The theological virtues: faith, hope, and love